flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 The flags are automatically read by the L2 block, which then carries out the encryption/hashing operations accordingly.

 Because there's only **64 KB of SRAM** to store the page table and hashes, all main RAM can be encrypted but **only the hypervisor is hashed**.
-This means that CPU ↔ RAM communication is always protected, but the L2 block can only verify the integrity of the hypervisor.
+This means that CPU-RAM communication is always protected, but the L2 block can only verify the integrity of the hypervisor.
 This seems like a good compromise, right?... we'll see how it pans out!

 #### The hypervisor's duties {.tabs-close}